Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Deep Learning and Optimization

 \subsection{Data Generation}

-In order to learn the force manifold, we solve (\ref{eq::Constraint}) for several sampled $(x, z)$ points.
+To learn the force manifold, we solve (\ref{eq::Constraint}) for many sampled $(x, z)$ points.
 An example of the partial force manifold produced from this sampling can be observed for a single suspended length in Fig.~\ref{fig:schematic}(b).
 For a specific $(x, z)$ location, we apply incremental rotations along the y-axis and find the optimal rotation angle $\alpha$ that results in $M_N = 0$ on the manipulated end.
 For a particular configuration $(x, z, \alpha)$, we then record the suspended length $l_s$ as well as the tangential and normal forces experienced on the clamped end.
 This leads to a training dataset $\mathcal D$ consisting of six element tuples $(F_t, F_n, \alpha, l_s, x, z)$.
 We then non-dimensionalize this dataset to the form $(\lambda, \alpha, \bar l_s, \bar x, \bar z)$.

-A total of 95796 training samples were used within a normalized suspended length of $\bar l_s \leq 6.84$, which adequately includes the workspace of most papers.
+With our simulation framework, we generated a dataset $\mathcal D$ comprising a total of 95,796 training samples within a normalized suspended length of $\bar l_s \leq 6.84$ (which adequately covers the workspace of most papers), consuming 3.54 hours of compute time on an AMD Ryzen 7 3700X 8-core processor.